DICKERSON-GREEN THEOLOGICAL SEMINARY

 Email: asujai@allenuniversity.edu

 Dr. Amenti Sujai is Associate Professor of Church History at the Dickerson-Green Theological Seminary.
-Prior to her teaching position at Allen, she was Associate Professor in the Department of Philosophy and Religion and Associate Director of the Center for Vocational Reflection at Claflin University in Orangeburg, SC., and has served as Provost and Vice President of Academic Affairs at Martin University in Indianapolis, Indiana.
-Her research areas are in the following three areas: History of the Christian Church, Psychology of Religion, and Women in Religion.
+Prior to her teaching position at Allen, she was Associate Professor in the Department of Philosophy and Religion and Associate Director of the Center for Vocational Reflection at Claflin University in Orangeburg, SC., and has also served as Provost and Vice President of Academic Affairs at Martin University in Indianapolis, Indiana.
+Her research areas are in the following three areas: History of the Christian Church, Spirituality and Mysticism, and Black Feminist Theology and Ethics.
 Dr. Sujai serves as Mentor to DMin students, and has served on the following committees:

 Faculty Grievance Committee